-The need to request the Maximum Generation Service would normally be in order to maintain system security in the event that all valid and feasible Bids and Offers have been accepted in the BM and any Demand Side Balancing Reserve (DSBR) and any available Supplemental Balancing Reserve (SBR) have been despatched.
+The Maximum Generation Service is no longer in active procurement, however the service is optional and only carries a utilisation payment and therefore will continue to be considered as part of our balancing approach.
+The need to request the Maximum Generation Service would normally be in order to maintain system security in the event that all valid and feasible Bids and Offers have been accepted in the BM.
 Where possible, the request for Maximum Generation Service will take place prior to the instruction of any measures related to Demand Control under OC6 1.2.(c), (d) or (e) of the Grid Code.
 Information relating to the instruction of the Maximum Generation Service will be published on the BMRS as soon as reasonably practicable.